CalvinPVIII/csharp-hosting-example/README.md

 - If you are trying to host a ASP.NET MVC site or API, then this Dockerfile below should work for you.

   - Paste this into your `Dockerfile`:
-  - Make sure to replace `AppName` on the last line of the Dockerfile to the name of your app
+  - _Make sure to replace `AppName` on the last line of the Dockerfile to the name of your app_
+  - _Make sure that it matches the .NET version of your app_

   ```
   # Set the base image to .NET 6 SDK